abdulrahman-1212/Efficient-Lightweight-Lung-Disease-Random-Forest-Classifier/README.md

                          ventilator_core.py → dashboard.qml
 ```

 Two parallel pipelines were developed.
 The **pressure-based model** trained on real balloon data is deployed on the device.
-The **flow-based model** trained on synthetic data serves as a fallback when the pressure sensor is unavailable.

 ---